TannerHornsby7/blog/README.md

 [^python]: Python testing and type-checking are run locally and not on GitHub actions.

+personal blog forked from [turntrout.com](https://github.com/alexander-turner/TurnTrout.com/)

-turntrout.com © 2024 by Alexander Turner is licensed under CC BY-SA 4.0.
+licensed under CC BY-SA 4.0.